 What is a student assistant ("Hiwi")?

-A student council is a student self-administration who represents the interests of a department.
+The departmental student council represents the interests of the student body of a department.
 The Student Council Psychology is located in C 501.
 For details on office hours and more, have a look at their homepage.
-The student council provides important information, scripts, help before exams and information on upcoming events.
+They provide important information, scripts, help before exams and information on upcoming events.
 To stay tuned, simply sign up for their mailing lists.

 Study material, academic articles